-Within just a year, the Adolescent and Young Adult Health team lead by Rabeeha Ghaffar in the Division of Prevention and Community Health, has launched:
+Within just a year, the Adolescent and Young Adult Health team led by Rabeeha Ghaffar in the Division of Prevention and Community Health, has launched:

 In addition, the team continues to administer the Washington Personal Responsibility Education Program (WA PREP), a sexual health education program.

 “From the outset we wanted to make a difference for historically underserved communities, and the work we started in 2022 is firmly taking us in that direction,” said Ghaffar, Adolescent Health Program Manager.
 “The key to making this happen has been the support we have received from partners across the state.”

 WYSHIIN has 11 implementation sites and three tribal sites overseen by the Northwest Portland Area Indian Health Board (NPAIHB).